 Music is one of the many ways my mom and I bonded and Whitney was always on repeat.
 So in a way, Houston was a small ingredient in helping my mom build a foundation in me, that I only hope to make her proud of.

 She helped us both find the greatest love of all.

-Album Reviews Soul Music 1980s 1980s Music Album Album collecting Albums All at Once Cissy Houston Greatest Love of All How Will I Know Legendary LP Lps Moms Motherhood Mothers Music Pop R&B Record Record Album Record Albums Record Collecting record collection Records Saving All My Love for You Soul The Bodyguard Vintage Vinyl Vinyl Albums Vinyl Collecting vinyl collection vinyl records Vinyl Reviews Whitney Houston You Give Good Love
+Album Reviews Rhythm and Blues Soul music 1980s 1980s Music Album Album collecting Albums All at Once Cissy Houston Greatest Love of All How Will I Know Legendary LP Lps Moms Motherhood Mothers Music Pop R&B Record Record Album Record Albums Record Collecting record collection Records Saving All My Love for You Soul The Bodyguard Vintage Vinyl Vinyl Albums Vinyl Collecting vinyl collection vinyl records Vinyl Reviews Whitney Houston You Give Good Love